darenhua/devfest-2025/prd.md

    - Must refresh coverage data frequently (even if manually) to reflect changes in plan documents.

 2. **Security & Privacy**
-   - Though we’re not storing extensive PHI, encrypt any plan or user ID info at rest if stored.
+   - Though we're not storing extensive PHI, encrypt any plan or user ID info at rest if stored.
    - Use HTTPS for data transfer.

 3. **Low Latency**